John Flaxman: Studio practice

 Most of the carving of his works was carried out by assistants; Margaret Whinney thought that, as a result, "the execution of some of his marbles is a little dull" but that "his plaster models, cast from his own designs in clay, frequently show more sensitive handling".
 Early in his career, Flaxman made his works in the form of small models which his assistants would scale up when making the finished marble versions.
 In many cases, notably with the monument to Lord Howe, this proved problematic, and for his later works, he produced full-sized plaster versions for his employees to work from.

 Critical reception

 Flaxman's complicated monuments in the round, such as the three in Westminster Abbey and the four in St Paul's Cathedral, are considered too "heavy"; but his simple monuments in relief are of finer quality.
 He thoroughly understood relief, and it gave better scope for his particular talents.
 His compositions are best studied in the casts from his studio sketches, of which a comprehensive collection is preserved in the Flaxman gallery at University College, London.

+Collections of Flaxman's work

-The principal public collections are at University College, in the British Museum, and the Victoria and Albert Museum.
+The principal public collections of Flaxman's work are at University College London, in the British Museum, and the Victoria and Albert Museum.
+University College London also holds archival material belonging to Flaxman and a collection of books illustrated by him.